A Guide to Getting Your Cat in a Pet Carrier

-- Set the carrier in a favorite place for your cat (in the sun, or on a favorite sofa).
+- Set the carrier in a desireable place for your cat (in the sun, or on a favorite sofa).

-- Put a favorite blanket or soft, absorbent towel in the bottom.
+- Put a blanket or soft, absorbent towel in the bottom.

-- Place a few kibbles of your cat’s food or a favorite treat in the carrier.
+- Place a few of your cat’s kibbles or a treat in the carrier.

 - Use a pheromone spray or wipe (such as Feliway) to help calm your cat.